 Many people wonder what Jesus did from the age of twelve until he began his ministry around the age of thirty.
 Today’s reading gives us some insight into that question.
-Most likely, Jesus did nothing extraordinary, he was just as ordinary as any other first century Palestinian Jew living in the small town of Nazareth, with a population of about 250 to 500 people.
+Most likely, Jesus did nothing extraordinary, he was just as ordinary as any other first-century Palestinian Jew living in the small town of Nazareth, with a population of about 250 to 500 people.

 Jesus most likely worked as a carpenter.
-This was rough, menial work, and a position that was looked down upon.
+This was rough, menial work, and as a day laborer, a position that was looked down upon.
 We can even see evidence of this in the Gospel accounts.
 Mark describes Jesus as the carpenter, the son of Mary, Matthew in today’s account portrays Jesus as the carpenter’s son, and Luke and John just refer to Jesus as Joseph’s son, leaving out any reference to carpenter altogether.
 Most scripture scholars believe Mark was written first, so we can see a progression in the biblical tradition moving quickly away from identifying Jesus as a carpenter.

 Jesus’ return to his hometown and his teaching was first met with wonder.
 The question arose, “Where did he get such wisdom and how did he work such mighty deeds?”
 But wonder soon turned to judgment.
 Who is he?
 Isn’t he just the carpenter of Nazareth, no better than any of us.
 In effect, “Who does he think he is?”
 Not only does this show that Jesus probably lived a very simple peasant life, but that Jesus’ social status was set in stone.